Admission to Graduate School

 - Program full - not admitted due to program capacity

-If a student does not meet all university and program admission requirements, and if the academic program’s review of the student’s record indicates the likelihood of success, the student may be granted conditional admission by the Dean of the Graduate School upon the recommendation of the program.
+If a student does not meet all university and program admission requirements, and if the academic program’s review of the student’s record indicates the likelihood of success, the student may be granted conditional admission by the Associate Provost for Research and Graduate Education upon the recommendation of the program.

 The conditions of admission will be specified in the admission notification.
 All conditions of admission must be fulfilled upon the completion of twelve hours of coursework.
 Programs are responsible for monitoring the progress of students admitted conditionally and will notify the Graduate School when conditions have been met.
 Students who do not meet conditions of admission upon earning twelve hours will be dismissed.